Sokkeldirektoratet

 (1) A gas meter shall be used in the working range under operating conditions corresponding to rated operating conditions for the meter.
 Maintenance and calibration shall be carried out pursuant to the maintenance programme and calibration programme.

-(2) As a minimum, a gas meter shall be calibrated every five years.
-This shall not apply if the meter or meter tube is subject to a preventive maintenance system which ensures that requirements for instrumental measurement uncertainty are fulfilled.
+(2) A gas meter shall be calibrated at least every five years.
+This shall not apply if the meter or meter tube is subject to a preventive maintenance system which ensures compliance with requirements for instrumental measurement uncertainty.

-(3) As a minimum, metrological characteristics of flare meters shall be verified annually.
+(3) The metrological characteristics of flare meters shall be verified at least annually.

-(4) Meter tubes shall be regularly inspected internally at an interval set in the maintenance plan and in the event of indication of conditions that could impact meter performance.
-The choice of inspection interval shall take into consideration the risk of measurement errors.
-Requirements concerning periodic interior inspection shall not apply for meter tubes on subsea facilities or where the meter tube's condition can be monitored without interior inspection.
+(4) Meter tubes shall be inspected internally on a regular basis, at intervals set in the maintenance plan, and upon indication of conditions that could impact meter performance.
+When selecting the inspection interval, consideration shall be given to the risks of systematic measurement errors.
+The requirements for periodic internal inspection does not apply to meter tubes on subsea facilities or where the condition of the meter tube can be monitored without internal inspection.

 Section 86.